grame-cncm/faustdoc/src/tutorials/box-api.md

-# Using the box API
+# Using the Box API

-The box API opens an *intermediate access inside the Faust compilation chain*.
-In this tutorial, we present it with examples of code.
-The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the box API, and take profit of part of the Faust compiler infrastructure.
+The box API provides an *intermediate access point within the Faust compilation chain*.
+In this tutorial, we present it through code examples.
+The goal is to show how new audio DSP languages (textual or graphical) could be built on top of the box API, and take advantage of part of the Faust compiler infrastructure.

 #### Faust compiler structure